tildeio/sync.js/README.md

 canonical(reference) // the canonical snapshot
 ```

-### Getting the Buffered Snapshot
+### Getting the Local Snapshot

-The buffered snapshot represents the local state.
-This means
+The local snapshot represents the local, application state, which is
-the canonical snapshot will any local operations applied on
+determining by applying the buffered operation on top of the canonical
-top.
+snapshot.

 ```javascript
 import { buffer } from "sync/reference";